nhsbsa/nhsbsa-digital-playbook/src/design/index.md

 ### When to do it

-Service Design is applicable throughout the agile delivery phases Discovery, Alpha, Beta and Live (as defined by GDS).
-In addition it is valuable to use Service Design approaches in pre-discovery in order to diagnose and scope out the problems that need to be addressed.
+Service design is applicable throughout the agile delivery phases Discovery, Alpha, Beta and Live (as defined by GDS).
+In addition it is valuable to use service design approaches in pre-discovery in order to diagnose and scope out the problems that need to be addressed.
 Often requests are made to build defined things i.e. an app, a page, a service which presuppose a solution, working pre discovery allows stakeholders to avoid this issue with good problem definition.

 ### Benefits

-Service Design supports digital design to ensure benefits can be realised
+Service design supports digital design to ensure benefits can be realised

  * Reduces risk by ensuring the right problem is solved
  * Creates efficiencies by identifying service siloes, duplication and proliferation